protocubo/vijka/README.md

 As with other traffic assignment software, one can generate traffic volume estimates for all (used) links.
 However, this is not all.

-_Vijka_ was developed with a particular focus on analysing users of a particular road segment.
+_Vijka_ was developed with a particular focus on analyzing users of a particular road segment.
 Therefore, for each assigned origin/destination trip desire a result is stored that contains all cost parts (and the resulting generalized cost) and its complete path.
 Since the full path is stored, _Vijka_